This cute hurricane candle holder was made using only items from Dollar Tree. Check out how it’s done!

 Grunging a Candle

-- To make the grunginess (is that a word?), mix a some cinnamon and coffee grounds together.
-Then cover the battery powered taper candle in Mod Podge and roll it around in a mixture of coffee and cinnamon.
+- To make the grunginess (is that a word?), mix some cinnamon and coffee grounds together.
+Then cover the battery-powered taper candle in Mod Podge and roll it around in a mixture of coffee and cinnamon.
 Let it dry.

 There are different ways to do this out there on Pinterest, but this is easiest for me.
 Plus the cinnamon makes it smell good!

 - After it dries, add another layer of the Mod Podge and coffee cinnamon mixture to the candle and let it dry.
-Keep adding until it looks like you want it to and then finish up with a layer of Mod Podge to seal it.
+Keep adding until it looks like you want it to, then finish it up with a layer of Mod Podge to seal it.
 I only did two coats and I was happy with the way they came out.